 Instructions

-- Heat the water or oil on medium-high heat in a large, heavy-bottomed pot or dutch oven.
+- Heat water or oil in a large heavy-bottomed pot or Dutch oven over medium-high heat.

-- Add in the next twelve ingredients (Crushed tomatoes, tomato paste, water, onion and garlic powder, paprika, dill, cayenne, bay leaves, bouillon, Worcestershire sauce, and maple syrup).
-Stir to incorporate and bring to a boil.
+- Stir in crushed tomatoes, tomato paste, water or stock, onion powder, garlic powder, paprika, dill, cayenne, bay leaves, bouillon (if using), Worcestershire sauce, and maple syrup.
+Bring to a boil.

-- Lower heat to a simmering boil and let cook for 10 minutes, partially covered.
+- Lower heat to a simmer and cook, partially covered, for 10 minutes.

-- Add in sherry.
-Start with ½ tablespoon and add more if desired.
+- Finish with sherry, starting with ½ tablespoon and adding more if desired.

-- Garnish with parsley and cashew sour cream.
+- Serve garnished with parsley and a dollop of cashew sour cream.

 Notes

 - I used white long-grain rice for this recipe.
-If you use brown rice, add an additional 15 minutes of cooking time.
-Wait to add cabbage until the last 10–15 minutes, depending on how tender you like your cabbage.
+If you use brown rice, add about 15 extra minutes of cooking time and wait to add the cabbage until the last 10–15 minutes, depending on how tender you like it.

-- Make sure to make the cashew sour cream for this recipe; it turns an already delicious soup into amazing.
+- Make sure to make the vegan sour cream substitute (or store-bought); it turns an already delicious soup into something really special.

-- As cabbage roll soup sits, it will absorb the liquid.
-You can add more water or enjoy it more like a stew the next day.
-You may need to adjust seasonings if you add in more water.
+- As the soup sits, it will absorb the liquid.
+Add more water if you like it brothier, or enjoy it thicker like a stew the next day.
+You may want to adjust seasonings if you add more liquid.

-- This makes a big pot, so there are plenty of leftovers.
+- This makes a big pot, so leftovers are definitely part of the plan.

 Nutrition